 Whether your video game development studio is conceptualizing a new game, developing a game, or planning the promotion of a game launch, there are Canadian government grants, loans, wage subsidies, and tax credits that might be relevant.

 If you believe your business may be eligible for funding through one or more of these programs, contact a member of the Mentor Works team for application assistance.
-Our team of government funding writers provide an estimated 95%-time savings compared to organizations that apply for funding in-house.
+Our team of government funding writers provide an estimated 95%-time savings compared to organizations that write funding applications in-house.

 Video game development studios are a fantastic fit for receiving grant funding through the IRAP program, as well as tax credits through the SR&ED program.
 Get to know both programs and how your business can access them by downloading our free IRAP Vs. SR&ED Guide.